2002 Hungarian Grand Prix: Warm-up

 On race morning, a half-hour warm-up session was held in hot and sunny weather.
 Drivers did installation laps in their race and spare cars.
 Michael Schumacher lapped fastest with a time of 1:16.864 just before warm-up concluded.
 His teammate Barrichello, Räikkönen, Fisichella, Sato, Ralf Schumacher, Heidfeld, Coulthard, Massa and Button followed in the top ten.
 A lack of grip appeared to be less problematic than in the preceding sessions.
-With three minutes left, Barrichello snatched the front-left brake at the turn 13 hairpin behind the pit lane and lost control of the Ferrari's rear.
-He spun into the gravel trap, where he abandoned the Ferrari.
+With three minutes left, Barrichello snatched the front-left brake at the turn 13 hairpin behind the pit lane and spun rear-first into the gravel trap, where he abandoned the Ferrari.
 Michael Schumacher missed 18 minutes while adjusting the engine electronics mapping.
 Sato ran off the circuit but avoided hitting the wall, while Salo had an oil leak in his Toyota.